Calceology: Examination of archaeological shoe finds

 Water-logged finds generally consist of loose components since the threads used to sew the objects together does not survive humid burial.
 A tracking system should be used for keeping the loose components in order throughout the analysis and conservation processes.
 For wet archaeological leather, the first step is cleaning gently in water with a small soft brush.
 Conservation is preferably performed after the documentation phase.
 Documentation consists of drawings and written notes, photographic records are less useful since blackish leather does not show fine detail well.
 The first step for the Goubitz notation registration is an exact tracing of the fragment’s outline, usually positioned grain side down, flesh side up.
 Then symbols that indicate the type of stitches and seams are drawn in their appropriate place inside the outline.
-Sole constructions (the way in which the upper parts of the shoe is fixed to the sole), fastening method and ensembles of components from the same shoe as well as animal type, leather thickness, folds and creases should be noted.
-If present, decoration type and technique used should also be recorded.
+Sole constructions (the way in which the upper parts of the shoe is fixed to the sole), fastening method and ensembles of components from the same shoe as well as animal type, leather thickness, folds and creases are usually checked.
+If present, decoration type and technique used are also recorded.

 Most archaeological recovered leather artifacts are parts of footwear and may be combined with wood, fibre or metal parts.
 The technical details such as shoe construction technique, fastening method and fashion elements are used to establish a typology for a specific find group.
 Shoe type indicates the kinds of footwear such as boots, shoes, pattens, overshoes, etcetera.
 Shoe style is the consistent combination of a fastening method, height, fashion and decoration elements on a significant quantity of recovered shoes.
 Style nomenclature based on find place's name has been partly established for Roman period finds.
 Due to changes in fashion and the fact that shoes have a limited life span due to use, footwear is a chronologically sensitive material excavation and represents a closely dated chronological source for archeology.
 The find context, stratigraphic placement and other dating methods contribute to establishing a specific chronology.
 Further research for comparative parallel examples among the existing archaeological archives (collections, publications, reports) helps to define a relative chronology for the shoe types and styles.